High roller fails to stop Aussie casino from suing over alleged $44m debt

 Court documents said that a year earlier in 2017, Dr Wong had travelled to Australia and gambled at a Sydney casino operated by a company related to The Star.

-On that trip, he signed a blank cheque, but left it undated as well as the payee and the amount blank.
+On that trip, he signed a blank cheque, but left it undated with the payee and the amount blank.

 In a deal he made with The Star in 2018, it was agreed that if Dr Wong provided "a replacement cheque" to The Star with the amount and date left blank, The Star was authorised to complete that cheque with an amount equal to what was outstanding and to date the cheque.